SEG-Y

 The SEG-Y (sometimes SEG Y) file format is one of several standards developed by the Society of Exploration Geophysicists (SEG) for storing geophysical data.
+It has become the most popular format in seismic exploration, allowing storage of traces, trace header data, and volume header data.

-It is an open standard, and is controlled by the SEG Technical Standards Committee, a non-profit organization.
+The format is an open standard, and is controlled by the SEG Technical Standards Committee, a non-profit organization.

 History

 The format was originally developed in 1973 to store single-line seismic reflection digital data on magnetic tapes.
 The specification was published in 1975.

 The format and its name evolved from the SEG "Ex" or Exchange Tape Format.
 However, since its release, there have been significant advancements in geophysical data acquisition, such as 3-dimensional seismic techniques and high speed, high capacity recording.

 The most recent revision of the SEG-Y format was published in 2023, named the rev 2.1 specification.
 It still features certain legacies of the original format (referred as rev 0), such as an optional SEG-Y tape label, the main 3200 byte textual EBCDIC character encoded tape header and a 400 byte binary header.